dOpensource/dsiprouter/README.md

 ./dsiprouter.sh uninstall
 ```

-### Changing Admin Password

-vi ./gui/settings
-change the PASSWORD field to reflect the password you want
+### Change Configuration Parameters

+To change the configuration settings edit `gui/settings.py` file, e.g. `vi ./gui/settings.py`

+* USERNAME - web gui username
+* PASSWORD - web gui password
+* DSIP_PORT - port on which web gui is running, 5000 by default

+You will need to restart dSIPRouter for the changes to take effect.

 ### Screenshots